Physical Therapy Services – ECI

 What is Physical Therapy?

-Physical Therapy at Brighton CenterBrighton Center physical therapists (PTs) provide physical therapy services through the Early Childhood Intervention (ECI) program with expertise in movement, motor development, and body function (eg, strength, coordination).
-PTs provide care that promotes active participation in daily routines (in home, in community and other relevant settings), optimizes movement and mobility, enables access to community programs, and supports family caregiving.
-PTs also promote health and wellness in collaboration with the child and family, medical providers, developmental and rehabilitation specialists, and educational providers.
+Physical Therapy at Brighton CenterBrighton Center physical therapists (PTs) provide physical therapy services with expertise in movement, motor development, and body function (eg, strength, coordination).
+Our San Antonio physical therapy team provides care that promotes active participation in daily routines (in home, in community and other relevant settings), optimizes movement and mobility, enables access to community programs, and supports family caregiving.
+Our pediatric physical therapy team also promotes health and wellness in collaboration with the child and family, medical providers, developmental and rehabilitation specialists, and educational providers.

-Once a plan of care is established to include target outcomes as well as frequency of visits, PT may take place in a variety of settings including at home, at child care centers, and in the community within the context of every day routines and using toys and other supports typically found within those settings.
-Because children learn through play, interventions are embedded within play activities to optimize motivation, meaningful participation and joy.
-Assistive devices and/or toy and equipment adaptations/modifications may be considered to optimize the child’s movement and ability to participate in desired play or other desired activities.
+Once a pediatric physical therapist establishes a plan of care, which includes target outcomes as well as frequency of visits, Physical Therapy may take place.
+Our San Antonio Physical Therapy services may occur in a variety of settings including at home, at child care centers, and in the community.
+Each of activities are performed within the context of every day routines, using toys and other supports typically found within those settings.
+Because children learn through play, therapists embed interventions within play activities to optimize motivation, meaningful participation and joy.
+Furthermore, therapists may consider using assistive devices and/or toy and equipment adaptations/modifications.
+This can help optimize the child’s movement and their ability to participate in play or other activities.

-Of utmost importance is the collaborative relationship between the PT and parent(s)/caregiver(s) to facilitate child- and family-centered care.
-Visits are typically scheduled for 45 minutes to 1 hour.
-During that time, activities are planned jointly based on parent-identified needs/priorities and target outcomes.
-Activities are practiced within usual routines, while the PT provides instruction and modeling of activities and facilitates parent(s)/caregiver(s) practice of the same activities with discussion and feedback with parent(s)/caregiver(s) throughout the visit.
-Equipping children through use of play and participation in daily routines that addresses areas of need and empowering parent(s)/caregiver(s) with knowledge and skills to carry over strategies within daily routines is essential.
+Of utmost importance is the collaborative relationship between the Physical Therapist and parent(s)/caregiver(s) to facilitate child- and family-centered care.
+Visits are typically 45 minutes to 1 hour in length.
+During that time, a Pediatric Physical Therapist in San Antonio will plan activities jointly based on parent-identified needs/priorities and target outcomes.
+Then, the Pediatric Physical Therapist will practice Physical Therapy Activities with your child within usual routines.
+Moreover, the Physical Therapist will provide instruction and model activities for the parent(s)/caregiver(s).
+Afterwards, the Physical Therapist will facilitate parent(s)/caregiver(s) practice of the same activities.
+Discussion and feedback is shared with parent(s)/caregiver(s) throughout the visit.
+It is essential to equip children through use of play and participation in daily routines that addresses areas of need.
+Equally, it is essential to empower parent(s)/caregiver(s) with knowledge and skills to carry over strategies within those daily routines.

-How do I know if my child might benefit from Physical Therapy?
+How do I know if my child might benefit from Pediatric Physical Therapy?

 Babies develop at different paces based on so many different factors.
-Just because one child learns to walk at 10 months and another at 13 months isn’t an indicator of any kind of medical issue, and won’t predict which baby is going to end up as a star athlete.
+One child learning to walk at 10 months and another at 13 months isn’t an indicator of a medical issue.
+Furthermore, these metrics won’t predict which baby is going to end up as a star athlete.
 But there does come a time for concern, and that’s when you should speak up to your child’s doctor.
-They can refer your child to be evaluated by a specially trained pediatric physical therapist like the ones at Brighton Center.
+They can refer your child for Pediatric Physical Therapy Services evaluation by a pediatric physical therapist in San Antonio who has received special physical therapy training, like the ones at Brighton Center.
 On that note, here are six warning signs to look out for:

 1. Baby prefers to turn head only to one side